-Providers will assure that no federal, state or local public funds will be used to provide consumers with hypodermic needles or syringes enabling such consumers to use illegal drugs.
+Providers will assure that no federal or state funds will be used to provide consumers with hypodermic needles or syringes enabling such consumers to use illegal drugs.

 Integrated Coordination of Care

 MSHN expects providers will collaborate and coordinate services with other care providers as appropriate after completing a comprehensive assessment of needs.